danmar/cppcheck/man/manual.md

         return 0;
     }

 There is a possible null pointer dereference at line 3.
 Cppcheck can show how it came to that conclusion by showing extra location information.
-You need to use both --template and --template-location at the command line.
+You need to use both --template and --template-location at the command line, for example:

-Example command:

     cppcheck --template="{file}:{line}: {severity}: {message}\n{code}" --template-location="{file}:{line}: note: {info}\n{code}" multiline.c